-Find out more about the ELSA Wrocław Law School on International Trade on our Facebook page
+Find out more about our Summer ELSA Law School on our Facebook page.

 ELSA Member from a favoured country - 315€

 Alumni/Member of a Partner Organisation/Non ELSA Member - 360€

 T-shirt - 15€